TorbjornBak/WhatsYourNextType/README.md

 # WhatsYourNextType
 WhatsYourNextType is a pipeline for HLA typing Oxford Nanopore reads, developed in a special course at DTU healthtech.

-HLA typing is not perfect yet, with correct predictions ranging from 55.56\% for some loci, to 94.44\% for other loci.
+The pipelines HLA typing performance is not perfect yet, with correct predictions ranging from 55.56\% for some loci, to 94.44\% for other loci.

 ## To Install